VishruthSai123/SendrightX/md/README_SENDRIGHTX.md

 SendRight is licensed under the Apache License 2.0.

-**This project is based on FlorisBoard** by Patrick Zedler and The FlorisBoard Contributors, which is also licensed under the Apache License 2.0.
+**This project is based on FlorisBoard** by Patrick Goldinger and The FlorisBoard Contributors, which is also licensed under the Apache License 2.0.

 ### Original FlorisBoard
 - **Project**: https://github.com/florisboard/florisboard
-- **Author**: Patrick Zedler (patrick@florisboard.org)
+- **Author**: Patrick Goldinger (patrick@florisboard.org)
 - **Contributors**: The FlorisBoard Contributors
 - **License**: Apache License 2.0